-FOX iQS Shocks (Modifying customized DRIVER 1 and DRIVER 2 settings)
+iQS Shocks (Modifying customized DRIVER 1 and DRIVER 2 settings)

-The iQS shocks are adjustable by choosing an overall compression setting (Soft, Medium or Firm) for both the front and rear shocks, or two customized driver profiles that fine tune the ride separately between the front ski shocks and rear skid shock.
-Adjustments may be made while the snowmobile is in motion using the gauge control on the handlebar and buttons on the gauge.
+The iQS shocks are adjustable by choosing an overall compression setting (soft, medium, or firm) for both the front and rear shocks, or two customized driver profiles that fine tune the ride separately between the front ski shocks and rear skid shock.
+Adjustments may be made while the snowmobile is in motion using the gauge control on the handlebar.